-GROW Nova Scotia: School Food is a new project created by Agri-Futures NS with a vision of a creating a new, formalized Network, representing all parts of the school food system, working together to increase local and healthy food in schools.
-In the long term, GROW NS: SF aims to deliver increased economic activity, better curriculum outcomes in the education system and health benefits to children.
-It will also boost local food production by implementing strategies that engage the whole food system.
+GROW Nova Scotia: School Food is a new project created by Agri-Futures NS with a vision of a creating a new network, representing all parts of the school food system, working together to increase access to local and healthy food in schools.
 Using the Collective Impact model, the project will focus on developing an organized and intentional network of stakeholders working on increasing procurement of local food in schools, and other public institutions, over a three-year period.

 Procuring local foods for schools, and other institutions, has wide ranging benefits and meets mandates across government departments, organizations and individuals involved in the school food system.
 In developing a framework that fosters collaboration, Collective Impact initiatives have provided solutions to complex social problems by aligning people toward working to develop and accomplish common goals.